buihaidang-pro/virtualfisher-hub/README.md

    pip install -r requirements.txt
    ```
 3. **Configure the script:**
-   Edit `config.json` with your game settings.
+   Edit `configs file in configs folder if there is no just run the script to create` with your game settings.
 4. **Run the script:**
    ```bash
    python autofishbot.py